dlccyes/CollegeNotes/NTUNotes/Junior/Game Theory for Wireless Network/Game Theory for Wireless Networks.md

 	- compare total utility given the same original distribution
 - examine every server and consult from the best to the worst (to the user)
 - use exhaustive search to check if partition is stable
-- total utility comparison with other simple methods
+- total utility & complexity comparison with other simple methods
 	- all in cloud
 	- random coalition
 	- exhaustive search
 	- exhaustive maximize system utility
+		- switch/swap whenever will increase system utility
 - when swapping,  try every other user at each iteration
 - analyze users with strange behaviour
+- add x y axis

 ### multi-level tree